Umuzi-org/ACN-syllabus/content/topics/error-handling/_index.md

 }
 ```

-- just print errors with a different color
+- just print errors with a different colour

 ```js
 try {